antoniopgs/tangible/README.md

         - Setter.sol (originally made to contain all external setters, and reduce size of other implementations. might get rid of it. under review)
         - **interest**
             - InterestConstant.sol: Implementation of a Fixed/Constant Interest Rate Model
-            - Interest2Slopes.sol: Implementation of a AAVE style 2 slope Interest Rate Model: https://www.desmos.com/calculator/ryesiw7hau
+            - Interest2Slopes.sol: Implementation of an [Two-Slope Interest Rate Model](https://www.desmos.com/calculator/ryesiw7hau)
-            - InterestCurve.sol: Implementation of a smooth curve Interest Rate Model: https://www.desmos.com/calculator/nimb8tbzgb
+            - InterestCurve.sol: Implementation of a [Smooth Curve Interest Rate Model](https://www.desmos.com/calculator/nimb8tbzgb)
         - **loanStatus**
             - Amortization.sol (holds implementation of a flexible & gas-efficient amortization schedule)
             - LoanStatus.sol (inherits from Amortization.sol, to differentiate Active Mortgages from Defaults, and so on)